top of page

 How to Become a Student Member

-If you have less than two years of post-secondary education, you can begin working toward your professional appraisal designation by applying to become a Student Member of AIC.
+If you have less than two years of post-secondary education and are currently attending school, or are at the beginning of your journey and exploring a future career in appraisal, you can apply to become a Student Member of AIC.

 How to Become a Candidate Member